 Model pictures 1/50 by Lorain Bernasconi and Lucie Delacoste, FS20

 Objective 2: Building communities

-One first stage to build a community will be inside the collective housing itself: the exercise has to develop with special interest the qualities of the spaces that are for communitarian uses, spaces of circulation, of gathering, or spaces to just stay, which invite neighbours to casual encounters, a salute, a short talk... to get to know who lives around you.
+One of the objectives of the program coincides with the title of the studio: the dwellings proposed should invite to build a community.
+One first stage to build a community will be inside the collective housing itself: the exercise has to develop with special interest the qualities of the spaces that are for communitarian uses, spaces of circulation, of gathering, or spaces just to stay, which invite neighbours to casual encounters, a salute, a short talk... to get to know who lives around you.